johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ![Prompt to get permission to access blocked site.](media/microsoft-edge-web-content-filtering/edge-wcf15-site-perm-prompt.png)

 > [!NOTE]
-> It can take up to 90 minutes for the policy set on Edge management service to get applied on a device.
+> It can take up to 90 minutes for policies set via Edge management service to be applied to user devices.

 > [!TIP]
 > If you have the same policy setup via Intune and EMX, Intune policy takes precedence by default.
 You can override this default behavior using the [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) and the  [EdgeManagementUserPolicyOverridesCloudMachinePolicy](/deployedge/microsoft-edge-policies#edgemanagementuserpolicyoverridescloudmachinepolicy) settings in the browser policy documentation.